Updating Materials and Visuals in Fusion 360: A Step-by-Step Guide

 • Texture map controls can be used to modify the look of materials on specific components, such as making wood components look as though they were cut from different areas of a tree.
 It's important to note that material changes and texture map controls are not updated in the timeline, so users should remember when these changes were made.

 In this video, we will look at the physical materials and visual materials in Fusion 360.
-If you will please scroll down and find step 10 materials, and when you have opened your file, go ahead and hide your data panel.
+If you will, please scroll down and find Step 10 Materials, and when you have opened your file, go ahead and hide your Data Panel.

-You'll notice that because our default material is wood in this model, everything that we have created or brought in from the McMaster Car Library has been made out of the default material, which is wood.
+You'll notice that because our default material is wood in this model, everything that we have created or brought in from the McMaster-Carr Library has been made out of the default material, which is wood.
 Our parts that are actually supposed to be wood are okay, but our lampshade and this bolt and washer need to be updated in order for our model to be accurate.
 So let's change the materials.

-I will go to modify, and first I will go to physical material.
-The physical material is especially used when testing in the simulation workspace or entering the CAM workspace for 3D printing or machine tool paths.
-The physical material is not 100% necessary to update in our model, but it is nice to do so.
+I will go to Modify, and first I will go to Physical Material.
+The Physical Material is especially used when testing in the Simulation workspace or entering the CAM workspace for 3D printing or machine tool paths.
+The Physical Material is not 100% necessary to update in our model, but it is nice to do so.

 Learn CAD